JFWebb/outlawcreator/README.md

 ## What's Next?
 * Add authorization and tie characters to user profiles
 * Add crews, and display your character's crew members.

+# Disclaimer:
+I do not own the rights to Dusk City Outlaws.
+I am not affiliated with Dusk City Outlaws or Scratch Pad Publishing.
+All information regarding character types, cartels, and character attributes belong to Dusk City Outlaws and Scratchpad Publishing.
+This is a personal product designed for personal use.